 Use them as they were intended in your home

 Linen table cloths and napkins are unlike any other household linen.
 They get better and softer with repeated washings.
 They continue to iron up crisply with a sheen that only linen displays.
 If you are blessed with heritage linens from your grandmother or mother, use them.
 And be delighted that your thoughtful relatives kept them for you.
-You can’t get linen like the old linen anymore.
+You can’t get linen-like old linen anymore.

 If you plan to use old linen table cloths on your dining room table, you’ll want to iron them.
 Iron with a steam iron on the hottest setting – the linen setting.
 Spritz the fabric with a natural linen spray.
 (You can find the recipe that I use here.).
 The wrinkles will disappear like magic, leaving behind a smooth, sheen on the surface.